zotroneneis/zotroneneis.github.io/_posts/2018-08-12-blog-post-day-22-to-24.md

 ## Context managers and the ```with``` statement

 Similar to decorators, context managers are a concept many people use but only few understand.
-If you haven't heard of the term 'context manager' before: you have probably encountered them when reading or writing from/to a file using the ```with``` statement.
+If you haven't heard of the term 'context manager' before: you probably encountered them already while reading or writing from/to a file using the ```with``` statement.

 The most common use of context managers is the proper *management of resources*.
 In simpler term this means that we want to make sure that we open, read, write and close files correctly.
 Before creating our own context manager, let's take a look at the most common use of the ```with``` statement and why the ```with``` statement is so useful.